-Christmas cookie sticks are a great twist on traditional Christmas decorated cookies.
+Christmas cookie sticks in a mason jar are a great twist on traditional Christmas decorated cookies.
 Of course I had to fill my leftover mason jars with cookies, so I thought and thought and thought what shape would best fill the jars and came up with…sticks.

 *You will need one frosting bag, coupler, tip and rubber band, found in craft stores, for each color you use.
 I used a size “4” tip (or “5”) for the background color and size “2” (or “3”) for the detail on top.
 For colors, I use Americolor soft gel pastes (can substitute the concentrated pastes from the craft store), Bright White, Electric Green, Leaf Green, Sky Blue and Red.
 You can use a ruler and sharp knife to cut the sticks to fit your mason jars, but I used this pastry scraper from Sur la Table.
 I found mason jars at the hardware store, but some craft stores and grocery stores carry them, too.